copperwater/xNetHack/doc/xnh-changelog-7.0.md

   through open double doors.)
 - When you die, intelligent adjacent monsters may automatically take some of your possessions.
+- Izchak's store stocks wands, scrolls, and spellbooks of light with low probability.

 ### Interface changes